 - You may focus on making sure that dependable material and labour is available when needed.
 The goal of this would be to reduce durations and therefore costs of activities performed on-site.
 And to achieve this, you should improve the relationship and processes between direct suppliers and site companies.

 - You may try to reduce costs related to logistics, lead-time and inventory by focusing on the construction supply chain itself.

 - You may transfer site activities to earlier stages of the supply chain, e.g., working with prefabricated components.
 This makes sense since site conditions which can’t be controlled (like the weather or technical dependencies) might be avoided.
 Keep in mind that other dependencies will arise which you need to think through before implementing your changes.

 - You may focus on the holistic view of an integrated management of your supply chain as well as the construction site.
 The separation between supply chain and site would be lost, since both parts are needed to deliver the building.
 For this process to work, it would require everybody involved in the project to work together and feed information into one single source of information.

-Join our mission to make information accessible to every project partner at any given time and sign up for our free 14-days trial today.
+Join our mission to make information accessible to every project partner at any given time.